 To help residents obtain access to the many resources that the D.C.
 Metropolitan area has to offer, Windy Hill has two 14-passenger mini-buses.
 This much needed transportation assists our residents in obtaining medical care, as well as taking the children to the camps and field trips.

 When something unexpected happens, families can experience sudden financial hardship.
 The Windy Hill Foundation’s Family Development Committee maintains a fund to provide assistance with rent, utility bills, and childcare to residents who experience family or medical emergencies.

 Young Adult Programs

-Coming in the Fall of 2018, Windy Hill will be partnering with BB&T Bank to provide financial literacy education to our young adult community to help better prepare them for their financial future.
+Each year, we partner with local banks to offer Money Management classes to interested residents.
+In the past, volunteer financial specialists from BB&T and The Fauquier Bank have provided financial literacy education to our young adult community to help better prepare them for their financial future.